-With the exception of single houses and those with direct discharges to coastal waters, Sustainable Drainage Systems (SuDS) will be a required part of all proposed development as a means of treating the surface water and managing flow rates.
-Surface water management arrangements must form part of any Planning in Principle proposal.
+With the exception of single houses and those with direct discharges to coastal waters, Sustainable Drainage Systems (SuDS) will be a required part of all proposed development as a means of treating the surface water and managing flow rates and must form part of any planning permission in principle proposal.

 Consideration of drainage issues is a planning requirement for every planning proposal.
-This consideration should be initiated as part of any preliminary site
+This consideration should be initiated as part of any preliminary site assessment and should progressively inform the generation of schemes as they develop.

-&lt;sup>5 Note: The meaning of 'flood risk' is from SPP.
-It is 'the combination of the probability of a flood and of the potential adverse consequences, associated with a flood, for human health, the environment, cultural heritage and economic activity'.
-Pluvial flooding is a result of rainfall runoff flowing or ponding over the ground before it enters a assessment and should progressively inform the generation of schemes as they develop.
 For any site a Drainage Impact Assessment (DIA) at the appropriate level may be required to ensure that surface water flows are properly taken into account in the development design.